prikhi/crypto-portfolio/README.md

     stack build

-Go to the `Trades List` report on https://CoinTracking.info, filter it by ETH sales, and save the CSV export.
-Move it to this directory and call it `eth_trades.csv`.
+Go to the `Enter Coins` page on https://CoinTracking.info, hit the `Export` button and choose `CSV`.
+Move it to this directory and call it `trade_table.csv`.

 Now run the app:

-    stack exec crypto-portfolio-exe
+    stack exec crypto-portfolio

 Press `q` to quit.